 Do You Have S.P.A.C.E. for Growth?

 You’ve heard it before, but it doesn’t make it any less true.
-You have to work smarter, not harder.
+You have to work smarter, not harder if you want to scale your business.

-Scaling a business isn’t as simple as just working harder.
+Scaling a business isn’t as simple as just putting your head down and grinding it out.
 In fact, we often talk to business owners who are maxing out their time and effort trying to grow their business and they are very frustrated with the results they’re getting.

 What does that actually mean?
 Well, here are 5 key ideas that you need to establish in your business before you’re going to be able to scale successfully.
 As a way to remember the list – think about having the S.P.A.C.E. for growth: